omropfryslan/videojs-ga-videocloud/README.md

 #### tracker

-If set, this tracker code will be used for iframe embeds and the direct player URL.
-This is not used for in-page embeds
+- If set, this tracker code will be used for iframe embeds and the direct player URL.
+- If set and `trackerName` is not set on an in-page embed, this is not used.
+- If set and `trackerName` is set on an in-page embed, this is used for the named tracker.

 **default:** Not set

+### trackerName

+If set, use this as the [tracker name](https://developers.google.com/analytics/devguides/collection/analyticsjs/creating-trackers).

 #### eventNames